Korachof/TrashQuest/README.md

 ## Notes
 - Git does not track empty folders.
 We use `.gitkeep` to retain empty scaffolding folders for `utils/`, `assets/`, and `styles/`.
 - To keep a semantic structure and clean JSX returns, we are using <>...</> (React Fragments).
+- Project now uses `.editorconfig` and VS Code `settings.json` to enforce 2-space indentation across all files.
+- Terminal scripts and PowerShell commands are tailored for Windows development consistency.
 - Signup form now uses a shared `FormGroup` component for consistent styling and layout